sourcerer-mike/WordPress-GIT-Skeleton/README.md

 Now your themes and plugins folder is outside of WordPress and can be under version control without having the whole of WP in it.
+You can even use submodules for the plugins to have a slim repo and be up to date within  a single `git submodule foreach git pull`.